Citation, DOI, disclosures and article data

-When the posterior urethra is studied during micturation, this has been referred to as
+When the posterior urethra is studied during micturition, this has been referred to as:

 Examination technique (RUG/ASU)

-- retract the foreskin and clean the tip of penis with betadine or antiseptic solution
+place the patient in supine position 4.
+Retract the foreskin and clean the tip of the penis with Betadine® (povidone-iodine) or antiseptic solution

-- inject a small amount of topical local anesthetic (e.g. lignocaine gel) into the urethra with a syringe
+inject a small amount of topical local anesthetic (e.g. lidocaine gel) into the urethra with a syringe

-- local anaesthetic helps to relax the sphincter as the patient may contract it during the procedure thus leading to a diagnosis of a stricture
+local anesthetic helps to relax the sphincter as the patient may contract it during the procedure thus leading to a diagnosis of a stricture

-some advocate against the use of lignocaine gel on the basis that an inadequate seal is formed
+some advocate against the use of lidocaine gel on the basis that an inadequate seal is formed

-- patient position should be oblique to visualise full length of urethra
+the patient position should be oblique to visualize the full length of the urethra

-- an alternative is to place a Foley catheter tip in the navicular fossa and gently inflate the balloon with sterile water until a seal is formed making sure not to cause the patient pain or damage the distal urethra
+an alternative is to place a Foley catheter tip in the navicular fossa and gently inflate the balloon with 2 to 3 ml of sterile water until a seal is formed 4 making sure not to cause the patient pain or damage the distal urethra

 Ideal images demonstrate the entire length of the urethra with contrast beginning to fill the bladder.